qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    User Defined CRS

 Set a :guilabel:`Name` and use |symbologyAdd| :guilabel:`Add new CRS`.
-If you want to delete an exiting one you can use |symbologyRemove| :guilabel:`Remove CRS`.
+If you want to delete an existing one you can use |symbologyRemove| :sup:`Remove CRS`.

 **Definition**